The FESTIVAL HEADQUARTERS is located at the Box Office of The Samper Theater.

 FEATURED PERFORMERS & CONCERTS

-The festival is proud to present two evening concerts after the conclusion of daytime events and both are open to festival participants as well as the general public.
-A festival button is required for admission to all events.
+The festival is proud to present an evening concert after the conclusion of the daytime events.
+A festival button is required for admission to all events including both evening concerts.
+The Friday night concert also requires a special ticket.

 • 6:30 PM Saturday Concert COMMAND PERFORMANCE is where the festival presents the best groups from daytime events in an encore performance: